openharmony/third_party_libabigail/doc/manuals/fedabipkgdiff.rst

     Details about each method invocation, including input parameters and returned values, are emitted.

-  * ``--traceback``

-    Show traceback when an exception raised.
-This is useful for developers of the tool itself to know more exceptional errors.

-  * ``--server`` <URL>
+  * ``--dry-run``

-    Specifies the URL of the `Koji`_ XMLRPC service the tool talks to.
-    The default value of this option is http://koji.fedoraproject.org/kojihub.
+    Don't actually perform the ABI comparison.
+Details about what is going to be done are emitted on standard output.

-  * ``--topurl`` <URL>
+  * ``--dso-only``

-    Specifies the URL of the package store the tool downloads RPMs from.
-The default value of this option is https://kojipkgs.fedoraproject.org.
+    Compares the ABI of shared libraries only.
+If this option is not provided, the tool compares the ABI of all ELF binaries found in the packages.

   * ``--from`` <distro>